EcoworksEY/Ecoworks-frontend-microrepo/.github/project_guidelines.md

 - Use single quotes for string literals.
 - Avoid lines longer than 80 characters.
 - Use blank lines to separate logical blocks of code.
-- Keep the opening brace on the same line as the function or class declaration.
+- Keep the opening brace on the same line as the function or className declaration.
 - Use parentheses around the condition of an `if` statement, unless it's a single-line `if`.
 - Always use braces for `if`, `else`, `for`, and `while` statements, even for single-line blocks.